 Generally, where an applicant is from a developing country, offers of support or guarantees given by family and friends in Australia are not, by themselves, sufficient evidence of a genuine visit.
 The onus is on the applicant to satisfy the decision-maker that they intend to only visit Australia.
 If they pass that hurdle, then financial guarantees from connections in Australia can be important in assessing whether an applicant has, or has access to, adequate funds.

-People who have had a visa cancelled while previously in Australia, or who overstayed their previous visa by more than 28 days, are subject to a three-year ban on re-entry (cls 4013–4014, sch 4).
+People who have had a visa cancelled while previously in Australia, or who overstayed their previous visa by more than 28 days, are (with narrow exceptions) subject to a three-year ban on re-entry (cls 4013–4014, sch 4).

 Where a person wishes to visit a close relative in Australia but fits a profile of an over stayer (usually any citizen from a developing country), it is often better to apply for a sponsored family stream in the subclass 600 visa, as this is more likely to be granted, given that the Australian relative/sponsor usually has to pay a bond to ensure that the visa holder leaves the country (see “Eligibility for a visitor visa”).